“How long does it take to get organic traffic to my blog posts?”

 I don't use this feature quite as much because most of these insights are put directly into the content editor by default anyway.

 Last but not least, we have the keyword research feature of Surfer.

-This tool is relatively straightforward but is also quite unique compared to the more well known keyword research tools like AHREFs.
+This tool is relatively straightforward but is also unique compared to the more well-known keyword research tools like AHREFs.

 It allows us to hunt and gather new keyword ideas.
 It makes it easier for us to decide what is worth targeting by showing us keyword difficulty scores and relevance scores.

-We can see important things like the search volume for a specific keyword as well as the SERP similarity of the similar terms to the core term we typed in.
+We can see important things like the search volume for a specific keyword and the SERP similarity of similar terms to the core term we typed in.

 We can export this data or copy it to a clipboard.

 The issues I have with Surfer aren't enough to keep me from using it of course, but here are some of my headaches (not all were in their control).

 Issue #1 Editing Existing Content Is a Pain